Master of Science in Occupational Therapy

 - Apply to the OT Program Through OTCAS.
 Apply to the Davenport University Master of Science in Occupational Therapy program through OTCAS (Occupational Therapy Centralized Application Service).
 The application process, instructions, required documents, supplemental information, and fees are described on the OTCAS web page: https://portal.otcas.org/ Note: Applications will only be accepted through OTCAS.
 Entry into the program is competitive – not all applicants who apply will be accepted.

-- Complete the DU OT Prerequisite Form.
+- Complete the OTCAS Prerequisite Section.
 The purpose of the Prerequisite Form is for the applicant to identify completed courses ready for evaluation (regarding DU OT course prerequisite requirements) and identify plans for fulfillment of course prerequisites that have not yet been completed.
-Please complete the form and email directly to Davenport University Registrar Office at: email@example.com.
-Note: applications will not be moved forward for review by the Admissions Committee until this form has been received.
-Click here for form:
+Note: aoolications will not be complete and will not be moved forward for review by the Admissions Committee until the requested information has been entered into the Prerequisite Section.

 - Assistance.
-For assistance with the application process contact the Admissions Department at Davenport University (800-686-1600 – ask for an Admission Representative regarding Occupational Therapy applications)
+For assistance with the application process contact the Admissions Department at Davenport University (phone: 800-686-1600: email: firstname.lastname@example.org ).

 - Applications must be COMPLETE and VERIFIED through OTCAS by Application Deadline